tdmckinn/somethingSpecial/readme.txt

-Sailing in the winter equals a pirate in the Desert or Dessert ?
+Sailing in the winter equals a pirate in the Desert or Dessert.

+Nope